turtlecoin/turtlecoin-docs/guides/RainBorg-Wat-Dat.md

 ### Hold up, I was active like 2mins ago then all these others got TRTL and I didn't

 Well, let's break this down then.
-You WERE active _(past tense)_, and the other people who ARE *(present tense)* active got the rain and you didn't because of the way the chatting window works.
+You WERE active *(past tense)*, and the other people who ARE active got the rain and you didn't because of the way the chatting window works.

 They were active during the tipping window, if you don't send a message after a certain amount of time you won't get tipped.
 Be a good active Turtle and RainBorg will share her tips with you!